apsolut/apsolut/README.md

 🌱 I’m currently learning 2022 - Present: Advanced JavaScript, React

-🔭 Hobby: gadgets, design, ai
+🔭 Hobby: gadgets, design, dog, ai

 <!--
 **apsolut/apsolut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.